0x5929/Sec/PrivEsc/README.md

           - `/t REG_EXPAND_SZ` : specifies expanded string registry entry type
           - `/d C:\Malicious\path` : specifies the data we want to put inside the registry entry
           - `/f` : forces execution without user interaction/confirmation

+4. Insecure service executable
+    - Description: If the service binary executable itself is writable by us, we can simply change that to point a malicious path
+    - Requirements:
+        - service must be running as LocalSystem
+        - write access to the service's executable
+        - ability to query the service configurations
+        - ability to start and stop the service
+    - Related instructions:
+        - accesschk parameters : `/accepteula -uvwqh`
+          - `h` is for file or printer share ACL check
+        - copy parameter : `/Y`
+          - `/Y` for no confirmation (usually needed to replace any existing file)

 ### Registry

 ### Password Management